-The discussion is part of The European Match.
+The European Match.
 Controversies and Encounters

 1989 was the year of the great transition in Europe.
 After nearly four decades of global tensions, the era of the Great Powers and ideologies and the separation of East and West seemed over.
 Today, 25 years later, Europe is still no unified continent.
 Old and new trenches break up again.
 Economic instability, social inequality, and a cultural scene reorienting itself raise questions about social cohesion.
 There is much at stake.
 In the talk series The European Match we want to bring together experts and actors from East and West: to learn from a match of arguments, to give matches the opportunity for exciting controversy, and to search for those topics that can match the different needs, interests and quirks of this so diverse and therefore so rich continent.